SenseNet/docs.sensenet.com/content/concepts/basics/05-rest-api.md

 # Extend the API

-Sensenet's REST API is also expandable in many ways.
+**sensenet** REST API is also expandable in many ways.
 It is possible to filter, query, or order the results provided by sensenet.
 Its services provide you all the tools you need to add custom business logic to your API calls.
 Additionally, you can also add custom APIs (custom [Actions](/concepts/basics/08-actions)) if you have the on-premise version.